 Also, when it’s time to get off, start getting your suitcase out of the luggage area a few minutes before the train arrives in the station.
 People who got on after you might have boxed your suitcase in so leave yourself time to get organized.

-Have you traveled by train in France?
+Have you taken a French train?
 How was the experience?
 I hope my guide to train travel in France was helpful!
-Bon voyage!
+Buy your French train tickets and bon voyage!

 Traveling to France soon and want to be prepared?
 Check out my eGuide titled “75 Beginner France travel tips for a standout trip!”